 Synchronous Condenser Hourly Operations Payment

+There will be no compensation for the operations of Synchronous Condensers

+[PIP128: System Design does not support compensation for any Synchronous Condenser Service.]

 For Synchronous Condenser Units, hourly operations payments shall be based upon the non-fuel variable O&M cost incurred when the unit operates and which is not recovered in the Standby Price as defined in item (1) of Section 6.8.3.1, Capacity Payments for RMR Service, above.
 The Hourly Operation Price can include:

 Verifiable labor, materials, fees, taxes, etc. that are only incurred when the unit operates, plus